BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Arkenstone** `PASSIVE`

-Thror passes Fate rolls on a 3+, rather than 4+.
-Also, if the result of a Fate roll is 4+, that roll is free, and does not cost a point of Fate.
+This is a Unique piece of wargear.
+The bearer of the Arkenstone passes Fate Rolls on a 3+.
+Additionally, when making a Fate Roll, if the result is a 4 or better, then the Fate Point is free and is not spent.

 - **The Ring of Durin** `PASSIVE`

-Once per game, after the Priority roll has taken place, you may re-roll the Priority roll.
+This is a Unique piece of wargear.
+Once per game during the Priority Phase, after the roll for Priority has taken place, the bearer of the Ring of Durin can re-roll their side's Priority Roll.

+Any Grim Hammer Warriors upgraded to Guardians of the King in Thror's warband will have a Strength value of 4.

 </div>